 Here I am again, hoping for another ‘lost in translation’ moment, wishing that this isn’t being said.
 I start my rebuttal and forget I am attempting to argue with and convince the same people that gave me the wooden ruler/stick.

-Back then I may not have delivered the message as I would today at 42 but I did do my best to turn the mess into a message and prayed my broken Spanish would grant me some forgiveness points after setting the teachers straight once and for all on my views on physical and mental, abusive behavior.
+Back then I may not have delivered the message as I would now but I did do my best to turn the mess into a message and prayed my broken Spanish would grant me some forgiveness points after setting the teachers straight once and for all on my views on physical and mental, abusive behavior.

 I deliver my sermon to the teachers, coupled with my blazing red cheeks and sweaty palms, complete silence.
 I figure Principal Blanca will grab the ruler/stick and come after me or at least kick me out of her school.
 I gaze at five blank stares with a blurred view of the children in the backdrop running around playing, in perfect, synchronized fashion, I listen to hysterical laughter and see actual knee slapping, and I remain silent.
 The laughter continues, the teachers are now tearing up from such hysteria and now pushing each other’s shoulders gasping for air they are cracking up so hard at me.
 Am I live entertainment for them?
 I feel like an idiot, a loser.
 Not only did they not get anything I was saying but I am now the laughing stock.
 I feel defeated, what do I do now?
 The five stooges change the unbearably funny mood into a serious, lecture like moment.
 Stern looks on their faces and deeper voices say, “You’ll adapt here and you’ll see once working with these stupid little kids that we were right, that they are lazy and useless.
 You can leave now if you’d like but we’d like for you to stay.”
 Blanca then says “I can’t even imagine doing this job for free, you’re a volunteer, not even making a real salary, and you must definitely be LOCA.”